 Looking for a place to eat in the Hillcrest neighborhood of San Diego?
 Here are some suggestions for dining in this revived area of San Diego.
 Mind you, this isn't exclusively focused on fine dining.
 It's simply a subjective list of places to try while in this part of San Diego.
 Now, get out and eat!

-Pizza is subjective and everyone has a favorite place, and pizza shops are a dime a dozen in every neighborhood.
+Pizza is subjective and everyone has a favorite place, and pizza shops are a dime a dozen in every neighborhood, all easy to get to.
 And then there's Bronx Pizza.
 If you're a fan of thin crust, New York-style pizza where they are called pies, look no further than this iconic take-out joint.
 These pies are commonly available by the slice: cheese, pepperoni, "porko," mushroom, pepperoni/mushroom, Bronx deluxe, veggie, sausage, Primavera, artichoke, tomato/garlic, eggplant, pesto, and whitestone-spinach, -mushroom, and -pepperoni.
 Cash only.

 Hash House A Go Go